learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Among them ar alises like `k` for `kubectl` and `kding` for `kubectl describe ingress`.

-You can explore all the alias definitions [here](https://github.com/ahmetb/kubectl-aliases/blob/master/.kubectl_aliases).
+You can explore all the alias definitions [in the official repository](https://github.com/ahmetb/kubectl-aliases/blob/master/.kubectl_aliases).

 You must be wondering how you could possible remember 800 aliases?